 Provide assistance to local governments upon request in the development of agricultural conservation ordinances as funding and staffing allows.

-Maintain conservation projects that are the responsibility of the District.

 Maintain affiliation with the National Association of Soil and Water Conservation Districts (NACD) and the Virginia Association of Soil and Water Conservation Districts (VASWCD) and participate in their programs.